 - The defendant was a minor participant in the criminal conduct.
 2. The defendant was suffering from a mental or physical condition. that significantly reduced his culpability for the offense.
 3. The victim was an initiator, aggressor, or provoker of the offense.
 4. The sentence was imposed in accordance with a jointly agreed recommendation.
 5. The age of the defendant at the time of the offense.
 6. The defendant verifies current involvement in, or successful completion of, a substance abuse or other treatment program that began after the date of the offense.
 7. The defendant’s criminal history category overstates the seriousness of the defendant’s prior record.8.
 The defendant’s residence in a poor or minority area with deep police penetration causes overstatement of the seriousness of the criminal record.
+The defendant is determined to be the primary caretaker of a dependent child pursuant to G.L. c.
+279, § 6B.
 New Guidelines at p.
-34.
+57.

 Note that in the Criminal Justice Reform Bill of 2018, in most cases, upon a motion supported by an affidavit filed by the defendant not more than 10 days after entry of a judgment, the court, upon finding that the defendant is the Primary Caretaker of a Dependent Child, is required to take that into consideration is determining a criminal sanction and to make written findings if a sentence of incarceration is to be imposed.
 M.G.L. c.
 297 §6B(b).